sajanajk/eleventyone/src/site/about.md

 subtitle: Learn more about me.
 ---

-## Hello!
-Bonjour!
-Guten Tag!
-Hola!
+## Bonjour!

-I'm a growth marketing expert, with almost a decade of experience, working in various sectors.
+I'm a marketing and public relations expert, with almost a decade of experience, working with various companies across many sectors.

-I specialize in growing B2C startups and SMEs, in Tech, Finance, and Entertainment sectors.
+Want to take your brand to the next level?
+It all starts (and ends) with your reputation.

-I've successfully built and sold a number of tier-2 blogs as a hobby, including AOX Crypto News, XM Bitcoin, etc.
+As a hobby, I've successfully built and sold a number of brands, including AOX Crypto News, XM Bitcoin, All Value Investing, etc.

 I'm also an amateur coding enthusiast, who dabbles in different languages.